Supervisor FAQs

 Evidence of alignment with strategic aims (weighting 0.25)

-- Cross-cutting priority and training themes aligned to the MRC Foundations for Excellence and Priority Skills Needs and the training opportunities of our Associate Partners (data science cross cutting priority theme, in vivo biology; interdisciplinarity and translation/innovation cross-cutting training themes).
+• Cross-cutting priority and training themes aligned to the MRC Foundations for Excellence and Priority Skills Needs and the training opportunities of our Associate Partners (data science & digital innovation, genetics and genomics, commercialisation & entrepreneurship).

-IMPORTANT NOTE: Projects will be automatically rejected by the panel if they do not satisfy the criteria relating to the feasibility of project resourcing arrangements, equality, diversity, and inclusion awareness and quality of the research environment, including PhD completions across the supervisory team in the last 10 years.
+Important note: Projects will be automatically rejected by the panel if they do not satisfy the criteria relating to the feasibility of project resourcing arrangements, equality, diversity, and inclusion awareness and quality of the research environment, including PhD completions across the supervisory team in the last 10 years.
+These elements are highlighted in bold in the above criteria.

 What is your definition of the research environment?